Irakal: Awards

-The film won four Kerala State Film Awards for Second Best Film, Second Best Actress for Sreevidya and Second Best Actor for Thilakan.Best Story for K. G. George.
+The film won four Kerala State Film Awards for Second Best Film, Second Best Actress for Sreevidya, and Second Best Actor for Thilakan.Best Story for K. G. George.
 In 2016, George was awarded the Muttathu Varkey Award for writing the screenplay of the film.
-It was for the first time in the history of the prestigious award that a screenplay was chosen to be awarded.
+It was the first time in the history of the prestigious award that a screenplay was chosen to be awarded.